hannesdelbeke/brain/symbolic link.md

 ---
 aliases:
 - symlink
 - sym link
+sentiment:
+- 5
+sentiment-hash: 70dc3600
+sentiment-label:
+- factual
+tags:
+- technical
 ---

 a type of file that acts as a pointer to another file or directory

 When you interact with the symlink, you're actually interacting with the original file or directory it points to